vinstic-myshell/myshell-doc-en/product-manual/product-update-log/april-update-log.md

 #### 2023/04/05

-Japanese Bot is now online, and the popular character from "Genshin Impact", our rice goddess ruler #Raiden Shogun# has officially arrived!
+Japanese Bot is now online, and the popular character from "Genshin Impact", our "Raiden Shogun" has arrived!

 #### 2023/04/02